radiosd/radiosd.github.io/pages/about.markdown

 my own [publications](/pages/publications) and browse the blog posts for history and background to this site.

 I hope you have found this site interesting and found what you were looking for.
-If not, then email me (richard@radiosystemdesign.com) your questions I will try to answer them.
+If not, then email me your questions I will try to answer them.

 regards Richard

+email: richard@radiosystemdesign.com